vacp2p/rfc/content/docs/rfcs/34/README.md

 To save bandwidth, and as a trade off to anonymity, responders MAY maintain a larger cache of exchange peers and randomly sample response sets from this local cache.
 The size of the cache SHOULD be large enough to allow randomly sampling peer sets that (on average) do not overlap too much.
+The responder SHOULD periodically replace the oldest peers in the cache.
 This document provides recommended choices for the cache size in the [Implementation Suggestions Section](#implication-suggestions).

 Requesters, in the context of the specified peer exchange protocol, SHOULD be resource restricted devices.